Honours Program: Frequently Asked Questions

 5) If I do decide to apply to the Honours program later in my McGill career, will I be allowed to stay for an extra term or year at McGill, or to take credits beyond the 120-credit limit?

-This is not a decision of the English Department, but of the Student Affairs office.
-Generally, though, Student Affairs will give a student permission to register for additional terms, and additional course credits, if it can be shown that these specific courses and credits are necessary for completion of the requirements of the student's Honours, major, or minor program.
+This is not a decision of the English Department, but of the Associate Dean of Students' office.
+Generally, though, the Associate Dean of Students will give a student permission to register for additional terms, and additional course credits, if it can be shown that these specific courses and credits are necessary for completion of the requirements of the student's Honours, major, or minor program.

 6) Can I consult with an Honours Advisor before I am admitted to the Honours program?